apoorvkwatra99/mythical-creatures-nft-collection/README.md

 # Backend

 The backend folder is where all the smart contract code lives. `contracts/MyEpicNFT.sol` contains the contract `MyEpicNFT` and has several helper functions.
 This contract essentially just mints NFTs to the relevant user.
+The `scripts/run.js` script was mainly used for testing, and the `scripts/deploy.js` script was used to actually deploy the contract.

 # Frontend